Updated 2026large-breed guide

 What to Look For: A Akita Buyer's Checklist

-When comparing dog toys for your Akita, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog toys for a Akita, these are the factors I weigh most heavily -- ranked by importance for this breed:

 1